-Human trafficking is one of the most misunderstood laws on the books.
-At a glance, the charge of “human trafficking” sounds horrible—but in Los Angeles, this charge is used against many people who either did nothing wrong at all, or actually committed a much less serious crime.
-That means that many people end up facing felony charges for doing something completely innocent or making a single mistake—and these charges ruin lives.
-If you have been charged with human trafficking, do not risk fighting it alone.
-You need to talk to a Los Angeles human trafficking lawyer.
+At a glance, the charge of “human trafficking” sounds horrible.
+But this charge gets used against many people who either did nothing wrong at all or actually committed a much less severe crime.
+Unfortunately, that means that many people end up facing felony charges for a mistake, and it can ruin their lives.

 - Depriving someone of their personal liberty with the intent to get forced labor or some other service from them.

-- “Depriving someone of their liberty” does not necessarily mean holding them in a physical cell or physically restraining them.
+“Depriving someone of their liberty” does not necessarily mean holding them in a physical cell or physically restraining them.
 Any method of containing or controlling them, or preventing them from leaving, can count.
-That means many people get accused of “trafficking” even if they never actually held someone prisoner.
+Unfortunately, that means many people get accused of “trafficking” even if they never actually held someone prisoner.

-- For the third type of trafficking, about minors, you do not have to hold them captive at all.
+For the third type of trafficking, you don’t have to hold a minor captive at all.
 Simply attempting to persuade them to pose for pornography or commit other crimes with you is enough.
-The law considers minors to be vulnerable to the authority of adults, so that simply persuading a child is considered the equivalent of “depriving them of their liberty.”
+The law considers minors to be vulnerable to the authority of adults, so simply persuading a child is considered the equivalent of “depriving them of their liberty.”